DhairyaAPImaster/Cool-Stuff-USB-HUB/README.md

 **This is pretty straightforward**
 - Step1- Replicate the project (see the below instructions on how to do that)
 - Step2- Once u have the USB HUB assembled plug the USB A Male connector Into your main device (laptop etc)
-- Step3- Attatch the devices you want to use with the main device to the other ports available on the USB HUB!! (eg - mouse, keyboard, and one of those fance pads that come with a stylus connected to laptop via the USB HUB)
+- Step3- Attatch the devices you want to use with the main device to the other ports available on the USB HUB!! (eg - mouse, keyboard, and one of those fancy pads that come with a stylus(forgot the name of it) connected to laptop via the USB HUB)
 - Step4- DONE!!!!

 ## HOW TO REPLICATE?? -